interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 ### ILP Payment Packet

-The ILP Payment Packet is represented as binary data.
+The ILP Payment Packet is represented as binary data, encoded using [Canonical Octet Encoding Rules (Canonical OER)](https://www.iso.org/standard/66141.html).
 In addition to being faster to transmit and encode/decode, the binary format of the packet gives it a canonical format so it can be hashed consistently.
 The formal definition of the ILP Payment Packet is the [ASN.1 Interledger Protocol module](../asn1/InterledgerProtocol.asn).
 The ILP Payment Packet consists of the following data, in order:

 | Field     | Type            | Description                                    |
 |:----------|:----------------|:-----------------------------------------------|